alexzhou907/vae_ebm/README.md

 matplotlib=3.1.1
 seaborn=0.9.0
 ```
 The code was tested on Unbuntu with GPU V100 and RTX 2070 super.
 Other platforms may/may not have numerical instablities.
-The FID/MSE can be relatively stable while the latent EBM is not (as stated in the paper), we tend to develop the robust ebm learning in the future work.
+The FID/MSE can be relatively stable while the latent EBM is not (as stated in the paper), we aim to develop robust ebm learning in future works.

 ## Training on Cifar10: